 Kalu and The Electric Joint.
 Credit Ismael Quintanilla III.

-Many of our legendary live music venues were made famous by hosting legends like Ray Charles and B.B.
+Many of Austin's legendary live music venues were made famous by legendary Black musicians like Ray Charles and B.B.
 King.
-Today, local talents such as WC Clark, Gary Clark, Jr., Jackie Venson, Black Pumas and Ephraim Owens perform regularly, and we’re introducing visitors to the next generation of artists such as Charlie Belle, The Peterson Brothers, Tree G and Mama Duke.
+Today, local icons such as WC Clark, Gary Clark, Jr., Jackie Venson, Black Pumas and Ephraim Owens perform regularly, and visitors can experience the next generation of artists such as Charlie Belle, The Peterson Brothers, Tree G and Mama Duke.

 Once a month, The Millennium Youth Entertainment Complex has Grown Folks Step and Roll adult skate and old-school hip-hop dance party.
-Body Rock ATX holds court once a month at Empire Control Room, and the Sahara Lounge hosts Ladies Night: Funk, Soul, Hip-hop Dance Parties on third Thursdays.
-Encore ATX hosts regular day parties, Afrobeat showcases, poetry slams and a Sunday Soul series.
+Body Rock ATX holds court once a month at Empire Control Room, and the Sahara Lounge hosts a regular Ladies Night: Funk, Soul, Hip-hop Dance Party.
+Encore ATX also hosts regular day parties, Afrobeat showcases, poetry slams and a Sunday Soul series.

 Here are some other annual events and festivals you'll want to watch for:

 Join the Austin Area Jazz Fest for a celebration of music, culture, diversity and the arts.
 Enjoy entertainment from top-tier local and national jazz musicians.